marcpouzet/zrun/README.md

 # The ZRun Synchronous Language Interpreter

 ZRun is an executable reference semantics for a synchronous data-flow language.
-It takes the form of an interpreted expressed in a purely functional manner and is implemented in OCaml.
+It takes the form of an interpreter expressed in a purely functional manner and is implemented in OCaml.
 The input of Zrun is a large subset of the language [Zélus](https://zelus.di.ens.fr).
 Only the discrete-time (synchronous) subset is considered for the moment,